Unravelling the mass spectrum of destroyed dwarf galaxies with the metallicity distribution function: Discussion

 \subsection{Caveats and potential improvements}

-Probably the most significant caveat in our modeling approach is the assumption of Gaussian MDFs.
+Probably the most significant caveat in our modelling approach is the assumption of Gaussian MDFs.
 We know that galaxies are expected to have metallicity distributions that are not Gaussian \citep{revaz2009,kirby2011,kirby2013}.
 The details of non-Gaussianity heavily depend on the star formation history, the timescale and intensity of gas inflows \citep{lanfranchi2004,roman2013}, and likely other processes.
 The non-Gaussianity is likely a bigger problem for more luminous systems, as they have more extended star-formation histories compared to faint systems, which, in some cases, are consistent with a single burst of star formation before reionization \citep{weisz2014}.
 What is the possible systematic effect of neglecting the non-Gaussianity?
 Assuming that the non-Gaussianity is not caused by accreted systems, but is intrinsic, that would lead us to overestimate the number of accreted fainter systems.
 Thus our constraints would be upper limits on the number of accreted events.
 However, the Gaussian assumption is something that can be potentially fixed in our formalism.
-For example it could be done by assuming parametric MDF families from \cite{kirby2011}, where one would need to assume some dependence of the MDF parameters on galaxy luminosity.
+For example, it could be done by assuming parametric MDF families from \cite{kirby2011}, where one would need to assume some dependence of the MDF parameters on galaxy luminosity.

 Another key assumption is that all of the accreted stars are coming from dwarf galaxies.
 However, it is likely that some fraction of stars (at least in the MW) are coming from disrupted globular clusters.
-If trends seen in more massive galaxies extend to faint dwarfs \citep{forbes2018,huang2021,eadie2022}, we may expect that 0.1-1\% of stars coming from disrupted GCs.
+If trends seen in more massive galaxies extend to faint dwarfs \citep{forbes2018,huang2021,eadie2022}, we may expect that 0.1-1\% of stars come from disrupted GCs.
+Note, however, that other works have argued for much higher fractions \citep[e.g.][]{martell2011}.
 The metallicity distribution of clusters is poorly understood, and since individual GCs have extremely narrow MDFs it is unclear if there is a solution to take GCs into account in our model.